Council steps up fight against dog fouling | We Are Tyrone

 “The substantial amounts of money being spent on street cleaning could be better invested in local communities.”

-Cllr McElduff said cleaning up our public spaces was a priority for the Council, which he said was committed to the ‘Leave No Trace’ principals, which include disposing of waste properly.
+Cllr McElduff said cleaning up our public spaces was a priority for the council, which he said was committed to the ‘Leave No Trace’ principles, which include disposing of waste properly.

 “This service will hopefully encourage everyone to play their part in achieving this,” he said.